top of page

 Program Director

 Born and raised in Harrisonburg, Stevie's roots go deep in the Shenandoah Valley.
 She loves spending time with children and enjoys the wonder that kids bring to everyday life.
 She is a NOLS Outdoor Educator, Leave No Trace Master Educator, and Wilderness First Responder with CPR training for children.
 Stevie has over ten years of professional experience in outdoor education.
 She has a bachelor's degree in Sport and Recreation Management and a master's degree in Sport and Recreation Leadership.
 She has worked as a climbing guide in West Virginia, as well as a trail crew leader for Appalachian Conservation Corps.
 With more than 500 days logged leading participants in wilderness recreation, you can rest assured that your child will be well cared for under her supervision.
-Stevie's hobbies include mountain biking, rock climbing, XC skiing, kayaking, and spending time with friends and family.
+Stevie's hobbies include mountain biking, rock climbing, XC skiing, and spending time with friends and family.

 David_edited.png